 9. No regular blog posts

-During the set up of your EKM online shop, it’s recommended that you attach a blog.
-Whether it’s via the Wordpress feature on the platform or something external such as Google’s Blogger, the aim of a blog is to provide back links to your shop content whilst simultaneously providing potential customers with regular updates involving offers, new Product lines and behind-the-scenes features.
+During the set-up of your EKM online shop, it’s recommended that you attach a blog.
+The aim of a blog is to provide backlinks to your shop content whilst simultaneously providing potential customers with regular updates involving offers, new product lines and behind-the-scenes features.

 A good blog is designed to reflect the style and Theme used on your EKM online shop and is updated regularly with quality content.
 These blog posts can then be shared on your social media profiles and used to encourage readership and ultimately, sales.
-A single ‘welcome to my new blog’ post is not enough to garner interest or instill confidence, whereas a well put together succession of quality posts promoting different aspects of your shop is highly recommended.
+A single ‘welcome to my new blog’ post is not enough to garner interest or instil confidence, whereas a well-put-together succession of quality posts promoting different aspects of your shop is highly recommended.

 When building your EKM online shop, it’s essential to research your competition.
-If the type of Products you sell are unique, look for other shops who sell similarly themed items and note them down.
-Pay attention to how these shops promote their Product lines and promotions and the kind of content that they provide for their own potential customers.
+If the type of products you sell are unique, look for other shops that sell similarly themed items and note them down.
+Pay attention to how these shops promote their product lines and promotions and the kind of content that they provide for their own potential customers.

 11. Email Marketing

 Utilising email marketing is a very effective way of encouraging customer loyalty and promoting your Product lines on a limited budget.
-Email marketing can be used to highlight upcoming promotions and discounts, new Product lines, and any other subjects that you feel would compliment your brand whilst still being of interest to your target customers.
-Click here to read the EKM Email Marketing Guide, or alternatively, contact Matt directly on the EKM Email Marketing Team on 01772 957166.
+Email marketing can be used to highlight upcoming promotions and discounts, new product lines, and any other subjects that you feel would complement your brand whilst still being of interest to your target customers.
+Click here to read the EKM Email Marketing Guide, or alternatively, contact Matt directly on the EKM Email Marketing Team at 01772 957166.

 12. Ad Campaigns

 Regardless of the size of your budget, you need to invest in an online ad campaign.
-In today’s commercial market, your EKM online shop is competing in a marketplace filled with smaller shops, household named brands and everything in between.
-Whilst it is possible to create a small following of loyal customers by investing time into a strong social media presence, this method only offers a small return long-term and instead should be considered as a firm foundation to a paid advertising campaign.
+In today’s commercial market, your EKM online shop is competing in a marketplace filled with smaller shops, household-named brands and everything in between.
+Whilst it is possible to create a small following of loyal customers by investing time into a strong social media presence, this method only offers a small return long-term and instead should be considered as a firm foundation for a paid advertising campaign.